adegard/tagui_scripts/README.md

 # Why This
 Easily print in your code little snippets (examples) in TagUI language.
-The tool is writen in ahk.
+The tool is written in ahk.

 <img src="https://raw.githubusercontent.com/adegard/tagui_scripts/master/20180529164038.png"  align="center">